Team behind Climate Pledge Arena picked to build $150M new Seattle Memorial Stadium

 A group that included AEG bid in 2017 to redevelop what became Climate Pledge Arena, then dropped out.
 The city went with Oak View Group; the arena now hosts major concerts and National Hockey League games.

-In this case, an advisory panel of SPS and city staffers and community representatives reviewed the proposals and interviewed the bidders before recommending One Roof Partnership, according to Thursday’s news release.
+In this case, an advisory panel of SPS and city staffers and other representatives reviewed the proposals and interviewed the bidders before recommending One Roof Partnership, according to Thursday’s news release.
 The panel members included SPS’s director of athletics and the chief operating officer of Major League Soccer’s Seattle Sounders.

 “We have carefully considered the recommendation … and agree that One Roof Partnership’s proposal makes a promising case,” Jones and Harrell said in a statement.
 “As a potential partner, One Roof Partnership proposes a philanthropic funding approach, rather than a commercial enterprise.
 This unique approach best reflects community, with an emphasis on creating new opportunities for students and youth from all backgrounds, and has promise to be a great enhancement to the Seattle Center campus.”